-It warms my heart every time.
-A one hour gift basket-making video is a bonus given to students in the Start Your Own Gift Basket Business online course.
+Hearing those words warms my heart every time.
+A one hour gift basket-making video is a bonus given to students in the online Start Your Own Gift Basket Business course.
 Here’s the 10-step instruction for you to follow.

 2. Crush the paper in your palms and place it inside the basket.
-Add enough paper to fill the basket, leaving one inch of empty space around the very top near the rim.
-Be sure to make the filling dense so the foods and/or gifts are stable on top of the paper.
+Add enough paper to fill the entire basket, leaving one half inch of empty space around the very top near the rim.
+Be sure to make the filling dense (tight with no room for air) so the foods and/or gifts are stable on top of the paper.

 4. Shred is added atop the paper in between and around the contents.
 You want the paper to be hidden by the shred while the contents sit atop it.

-5. Add enhancements wherever it looks attractive between and around the contents.
+5. Add enhancements wherever it looks attractive between, around, and in front of the contents.
 Short enhancements look especially good in the front and on the sides.
 The design is nearly complete once these five steps are done.

 7. Bring the basket back onto the table and atop the cellophane.
-Bring the cellophane up and above the front and back of the basket adding an extra 6-8 inches above the handle.
+Bring the cellophane up and above the front and back of the basket adding an extra 6-8 inches above the handle or above the non-handle container.
 The cellophane’s sides are open and temporarily resemble a U-shape.
-Cut the cellophane from the roll, and place the remaining cellophane roll out of the way.
+Cut the cellophane around the basket from the roll, and place the remaining cellophane roll out of the way.

-8. Gather the cellophane above the design (directly above the handle), and hold it tightly with one palm.
-Pull the cellophane up through your palm towards the ceiling.
+8. Gather the cellophane above the design (directly above the handle or non-handle container), and hold it tightly with one hand (if you’re right handed, hold the cellophane in your left hand).
+Pull the cellophane up through your hand towards the ceiling.
 This tightening process is necessary for a smooth appearance around the design.
-Once done, attach a twist tie around the cellophane just below your palm as you remove your hand.
-This keeps the cellophane in place until you add the bow.
+Once done, attach a twist tie around the cellophane just below your hand as you remove your hand from the cellophane.
+This keeps the tightened cellophane in place until you add the bow.

-9. Close the U-shaped sides of the cellophane by bring the bottom part up and parallel to the basket, then folding the back opening to the front and front opening to the back.
-Place two inches of tape on the cellophane’s final back fold to keep the envelope-type closure secure.
+9. Close the U-shaped sides of the cellophane individually.
+On one side bring the bottom part up (the part laying on the table) and parallel (next to) to the basket, then folding the back opening to the front and front opening to the back.
+This type of closure resembles the way the back of an envelope looks as you close it for mailing.
+Place a two inch piece of tape on the cellophane’s back fold to keep the envelope-type closure secure.
 Repeat this method on the opposite side.

 10. Tie the bow around the top of the cellophane where the twist tie is placed, You can now remove the twist tie.